thegamingden/the-ends-of-the-matrix/src/crunch/programs_and_complex_forms.md

 ### Backdoor

-**Type:** D **Range:** H **Time:** CA (P)
+* **Type:** Digital
+* **Range:** Handshake
+* **Time:** Complex Action
+* **Duration:** Permanent
+* **Resistance:** Firewall + Signal Defense (if any)

-Backdoor creates a special trick that the user can activate as a Free Action which creates a connection between the target and the user.
-The Logic + Hacking test is opposed by Firewall + Signal Defense (if any).
+Backdoor creates a special trick that the user can activate as a Matrix Free Action which creates a Connection between the target and the user.

 ### Decrypt

+* **Type:** Digital
+* **Range:** Listening
-**Type:** D **Range:** L **Time:** Special (S)
+* **Time:** Special
+* **Duration:** Sustained
+* **Resistance:** Firewall

 Cryptology is a really complicated subject which is at the very heart of much of computing.
 Within the context of Shadowrun, it is assumed that any time a character gains access to the plaintext and encrypted version of a message that the encryption key *can* be reverse engineered.
-In the case of asymmetric encryption, any number of plaintexts can be created at will just by knowing the public version.
-To decrypt, a user makes a Logic + Hacking test opposed by Firewall looking to make a threshold of 2.
+To decrypt a key, a user makes a Logic + Hacking test opposed by the Firewall of whatever Network made the encryption key, looking to make a threshold of 2.
 The character only gets one chance unless more plaintext/encryption pairs are obtained.
+In the case of asymmetric encryption, any number of plaintexts can be created at will just by knowing the public key.
 If successful, the code is broken in a single Complex Action.
-If sufficient hits are not achieved, the code may yet still be broken, but it takes longer depending upon how many hits the test was short of the threshold:
+If sufficient hits are not achieved, the code may yet still be broken, but it takes longer depending upon how many hits the test was short of the
+threshold:

 * 1 hour
 * 1 day